secworks/fltfpga/cpu/doc/fltcpu.md

 ## Architecture ##
 - Endianness:     Big endian, 32-bit data words.
 - Address space:  At least 24 bits.
 Word oriented.
 - Registers:      32 registers, 32 bits wide.
 - Opcodes:        Max 64 opcodes.
 Should reduce to 32.
 - Instructions:   Always a single word (32 bits)
 - Execution:      Single scalar, in order and variable number of cycles.
 No delay slots or API visible pipeline artifacts.
-- Status:        Separate register.
+- Status/Control: Status flags and control bits.
 Can be written to set/clear.

 ## Register map ##